 Efficient and affordable – the time and costs associated with administering the assessment.

 The Direct Observation of Procedural Skills (DOPS) is a WBA tool for evaluating technical and procedural skills in workplace settings (Naeem, 2013).
 The DOPS has been utilised in a variety of settings with some evidence in the literature to support its validity and reliability (Ahmed et al., 2011; Burnand, Fysh, Wheeler, & Allum, 2014; Naeem, 2013).
-The present study aims to build evidence to argue for the validity of the scores derived from an adaptation of the DOPS for podiatry – the Podiatry Direct Observation of Performance Skills (pDOPS).
-This study is the first step in the developmental process in that it explores the face and construct validity, acceptability, efficiency and affordability.
+The overall goal is to adapt the DOPS for podiatry, to build evidence to argue for the validity of the scores derived from an adaptation – the Podiatry Direct Observation of Performance Skills (pDOPS).
+Then aim of the initial phase of the study, the developmental phase, is undertaken simultaneously with preliminary exploration of the face and construct validity, acceptability, efficiency and affordability.

-tangent

 Methods

 The study was approved by the Southern Cross University (SCU) Ethics Committee (ECN-15-141).
-Informed consent was collected from all participants.
-The study was conducted using an action research methodology which involved a literature review to inform the first adaptation of the DOPS for podiatry.
+Informed consent was obtained from all participants.
+The study was conducted using an action research methodology which involved 8 stages:

+Stage 1: A literature review to inform the first adaptation of the DOPS for podiatry.
 For that purpose we used the DOPS published by the (Royal Australian College of Physicans) and the rating scale modified to reflect a construct-aligned scale (Crossley, Johnson, Booth, & Wade, 2011).

-Face and content validity was initially established through feedback from podiatry academics at three Australian universities who were sent the pDOPS by email and later provided written feedback or engaged in phone conference discussions to provide their feedback.
-This group confirmed the criteria and provided feedback to amend the pDOPS.
-Following the uptake of their advice, three short video recordings were made of learners undertaking two different clinical scenarios in which the pDOPS would normally be administered.
+Stage 2: Establishing consensus: Face and content validity was initially established through feedback from podiatry academics at three Australian universities who were sent the pDOPS by email and later provided written feedback or engaged in phone conference discussions to provide their feedback..

+Stage 3: Development of resources: Following the uptake of the former groups advice, three short video recordings were made of learners undertaking two different clinical scenarios in which the pDOPS would normally be administered.
 This provided stimulus material for workshops in which clinical supervisors would be trained in using the pDOPS.

-Two academics from the home university then critiqued the pDOPS using the videos’ stimulus materials and further refined the criteria and standards, the latter being informed by current thinking of learners developing increasing independence (Crossley et al., 2011).
-The third iteration of the pDOPS was then introduced to two podiatry clinical supervisors and senior learners.
+Stage 4: Trial and Moderation: Two academics from the home university then critiqued the pDOPS using the videos’ stimulus materials. ined the criteria and standards, the latter being informed by current thinking of learners developing increasing independence (Crossley et al., 2011).

+Stage 5: Administration of the tool in-situ: The third iteration of the pDOPS was then introduced to two podiatry clinical supervisors and senior learners.
 The pDOPS was then trialled by them during the application of procedural skills in the university clinic or during simulated applications of procedural skills in associated skills laboratory.
 These assessments were formative and did not contribute to the learners’ grades.
-Beyond the criteria, the pDOPS also has three open-ended questions:

-Aspects of the procedure performed exceptionally well

-Aspects of the procedure for development and improvement

-Agreed actions and learning plan